 Even if you’ve been to Legoland in New York, Dubai or Florida, this one will still thrill you.
 With more than 20 rides, slides and aquatic games, the water park has its eyes on the needs of small children.
 The crazy coasters will wow older ones while the virtual-reality rollercoaster will remind everyone, of whatever age, that it’s never too late to let your hair down.
 There’s also Sea Life Malaysia, an aquarium with shark encounters.

-This is the reason Singaporeans travel the Causeway to the Land of the Free.
-Okay, we’re kidding, but they do come here for the sunrise, sunset, and the jet skis in between.
-Don’t expect the sea to be snorkel-worthy, but the sand is fine and soft like baby hair.
+This is the reason Singaporeans make the two-hour journey across the Causeway.
+They come for the sunrise, sunset and the water scooters in between.
+Don’t expect the sea to be snorkel-worthy but the sand is as soft as baby talc.
 If you stay at Tunamaya Beach & Spa Resort, it is less crowded.
 The Sarang traditional Malay massage on its own is a good enough reason to check in.

 Durian is the world’s worst-smelling fruit (think gas leak mixed with nappies) but it has a heavenly taste.
 Nowadays iced and powdered versions are made but here at Desaru Fruit Farm it’s in its raw state – on trees.
 Luckily durian are not the only fruit at this 180-acre (73ha) agrotourism site, and your tastebuds will tingle with all manner of sweet platters.

 This is the biggest farm of its kind in peninsular Malaysia, and a lot of big-toothed beasts are on display.
 Look on with fascination and fear as the handlers toss chicken and the reptiles snap to it, literally.
 For RM20 ($5), you can have a go yourself, and you’ll be amazed at the speed at which these creatures move.
 Children can hold baby crocs while experts tell the adults all about the saltwater species.